arendjr/laces.js/README.md

 model.user = new LacesModel({ name: "Arend" });
 ```

-Arrays are supported to, and a Laces Array is created implicitly when you assign
+Arrays are supported too, and a Laces Array is created implicitly when you
-an array to a Laces property:
+assign an array to a Laces property:

 ```js
 model.user.friends = [];